What is your class size? 38 (range in class size nationally for optometry is “28-169”)

 Is there any preference for FSU pre-optometry applicants?
 No; however, at FSU you will have many resources available to you including the Honors Program, convenient pre-optometry advising from the College of Arts and Sciences and the Michigan College of Optometry, and an active Pre-Optometry Club.

 Is there a minimum required OAT score or grade point average?
 No; however, we recommend applicants score at least 300 average on the OAT and have an overall GPA of at least a 3.0.
-To see the academic profile of the recent entering class, click here at 2012 Profile.
+To see the academic profile of a recent entering class, click here.

 How long are the OAT scores valid?
 Only OAT scores reported within the last two years are acceptable.